 The shift in mindset from the confidence of knowing to the questioning of assumptions most importantly affects people who relish detail and control.
 Scenario planning facilitators need to pay special attention to those participants who fall into this category in order to bring them along in the process.

-The dislodging of pre-existing mental models not only helps participants questions assumptions, but it also offers new openings to see the world, the business, and even near-term projects in a new way.
-Each future, with its various logics, creates a canvas for exploring possibility.
-That leads to an increase in the potential for innovation.
+The dislodging of pre-existing mental models not only helps participants question assumptions, but it also offers new openings to see the world, the business, and even near-term projects in a new way.
+Each future, with its various logics, creates a canvas for exploring possibilities.
+More possibilities leads to an increase in the potential for innovation.

 Scenario planning isn’t always about the unthinkable.
-The best scenario work helps people perceive the world in a way that reveals new possibilities in everyday experiences.
+The best scenario work helps people perceive the world in a way that reveals new prospects in everyday experiences.

 Your planning lifestyle matters to you and it matters to the process.
 Scenarios are about co-creation and participants will find themselves changed by the experience as much as they influence the outcome.